replicatedhq/kots.io/content/reference/template-functions/contexts.md

 [For a list of all Replicated functions available in the license context, click here.](/reference/template-functions/license-context)

 ## kURL Context
-Template functions in the kURL context have access to kurl installation information.
+Template functions in the kURL context have access to kURL installation information.

 [For a list of all Replicated functions available in the kURL context, click here.](/reference/template-functions/kurl-context)